matrix-org/mscbot-python/README.md

 1. Add a new webhook, point it to a URL that the bot can be accessed at
 1. Set the content type to `application/json`
 1. Come up with and set a secret (hint: use the `uuid` terminal command)
 1. Under events, select "Let me select individual events".
-And check the following:
+Only the following need to be checked:
     - Issue comments
     - Pull request review comments